KrzysztofWieckowski/SampleWorks/Unittest_Suit_POM_empik.com/README.md

-# Sample unittest suit (POM with Selenium and Python).
+# Sample test suit (POM with Selenium and Python).

 This demo project delivers a framework for website test automation.
 It's a Sample Page Object Model test (with www.empik.com. as an example).
 Tests selecting products and adding to the cart.